Bangkit Academy for Reviving the Postponed Dream Due to Limitations

 Furthermore, Zahra states that her decision to take Informatics Engineering takes a lot of adjustments at the campus.
 But when the anxiety kicked in, she contemplated a lot and remembered her faraway family, her strongest supporters.
 At home, her mother and siblings were rooting for her.
 Thus Zahra found the strength and had no heart to give up on her studies, no matter what.

-How Zahra Struggle in the University Life
+How Zahra Struggled in the University Life

-While mastering college courses, she worked remotely at companies as a UI and UX designer with contract employee status.
-She was then responsible for her university's “Student Staff” position.
-Her role here is to manage social media marketing campus and customer service by helping student administration related.
+While mastering college courses, she worked remotely at companies as a UI/UX Designer with contract employee status.
+She was then responsible for her university's "Student Staff" position.
+Her role there is managing social media marketing campus and customer service by helping student administration.

 What Zahra Did During Bangkit